Botanical Name: Begonia x semperflorens-cultorum

 Fertilizer: A steady diet of weak fertilizer will keep begonias happy.
 Feed monthly with a high-phosphorus (10-20-10 NPK) water-soluble fertilizer diluted by half.

-Propagation: Take stem cuttings in spring and root in fresh potting mix.
+Propagation: Take 3- to 4-inch (8-10 cm) stem cuttings in spring and root in fresh potting mix.
 Keep soil lightly moist.
 Cover the whole container and plant with a plastic bag or cloche to hold in humidity.
 Wax begonia seeds are tiny and slow to germinate.
-You can sow seeds in spring, but it can take several months to grow.
+You can sow seeds in spring, but they can take several months to grow and bloom.